 Kia Orana from Beautiful Cook Islands Holidays

-Holidays in the Cook Islands offer a truly laid-back tropical ambience with some of the best beaches in the South Pacific, an enviable year-round climate seldom dipping beneath 20°C and a fantastic selection of beach accommodation on Rarotonga Island and around Aitutaki Lagoon.
-With just 170,000 visitors arriving each year, mostly for a relaxing holiday, this tiny South Pacific island nation is one of the top destinations for New Zealand holidaymakers, especially in winter (May-Oct).
+Holidays in the Cook Islands offer a truly laid-back tropical ambience boasting some of the nicest beaches in the South Pacific along with an enviable year-round climate seldom dipping beneath 20°C. With just 170,000 visitors arriving each year, mostly for a relaxing beach holiday on Rarotonga or Aitutaki, this tiny South Pacific island nation is one of the top destinations for New Zealand holidaymakers, especially during its winter (May-Oct).

 Find out about all the islands, what's unique, what to do, how to get around and where to stay.